yewstack/yew/docs/more/external-libs.md

-* NeqAssign - This is described in more detail in the section on [optimisations and best practices](../advanced-topics/optimizations.md) and ensures that identical sets of props don't cause a component to rerender.
+* NeqAssign - This is described in more detail in the section on [optimisations and best practices](../advanced-topics/optimizations.md) and ensures that identical sets of props don't cause a component to re-render.

 * PureComponents - Components that don't update any of their state.
 Using NeqAssign under the hood, they act as memoized functions that are called from inside the `html!` macro like normal components are.